Nukus Museum of Art: Curators

 The Russian painter, archeologist, and collector, Igor Savitsky, first visited Karakalpakstan in 1950 to participate in the Khorezm Archeological & Ethnographic Expedition.
 He later moved to Nukus, Karakalpakstan’s capital, and assembled an extensive collection of Karakalpak jewellery, carpets, coins, clothing, and other artefacts.
 Savitsky convinced the Karakalpak authorities of the value of establishing a state museum in Nukus, and when it opened he was appointed its first curator.
 It was Savitsky who amassed the museum's extraordinary avant-garde art collection, risking his own life and liberty to acquire banned artworks.

 Marinika Babanazarova succeeded Savitsky as curator of Nukus Museum of Art in 1984.
 She graduated from Tashkent Art Institute and also received training at the Louvre and British Museum.
 She presented more than 20 exhibitions in France, Germany, Russia, and the United States, as well as in Uzbekistan.
 Her essays have featured in five exhibition catalogues, including the best selling Avangard, ostanovlennyi na begu (Avant-Garde Stopped on the Run).
 Babanazarova was controversially fired from the museum in 2015 but resolved differences with the Art & Culture Development Foundation and was on the interview panel to appoint Tigran Mkrtychev to the post of director in 2019.

 Gulbahar Izentaeva replaced Marinika Babanazarova as director and curator of the museum.

-Tigran Mkrtychev is a Russian archeologist and art historian who knew Igor Savitsky personally.
-He became the deputy director of the Museum of Oriental Art in Moscow, then director of the Roerich Museum.
+The current director and curator of the Nukus Museum of Art is Tigran Mkrtychev, a Russian archeologist and art historian who knew Igor Savitsky personally.
+He previously served as deputy director of the Museum of Oriental Art in Moscow, then director of the Roerich Museum.
 He has also been an Andrew W. Mellon Fellow at the Metropolitan Museum of Art in New York.
-It is hoped Mkrtychev will take up his position at the Nukus Museum of Art after travel restrictions resulting from the COVID crisis are removed.